What is the Keto Diet?

 What is Keto diet?

-The keto diet is very heavy on fats and proteins, and it virtually eliminates carbs and sugar, which is similar to the Atkins and other low-carb diets.
-The increased proportions of fats and proteins are believed to trigger the process of the body’s transition into the metabolic state of ketosis, which would never be possible in the presence of quick energy-releasing carbohydrates.
-Under ketosis, the body is forced to become reliant on burning its fat reserves for energy instead of carbs.
+The keto diet is very heavy on fats, proteins, and cuts down on carbohydrates, similar to the Atkins and low-carb diets.
+The increased proportions of fats and proteins are believed to trigger the process of the body’s transition into the metabolic state called ketosis, which would never be possible in the presence of quick energy-releasing carbohydrates.
+Under ketosis, the small amount of carbohydrates helps the body gain energy by burning its fat reserves.

-1. According to studies, reducing blood sugar levels can in turn regulate levels of insulin, a hormone involved in controlling blood sugar.
+• According to studies, reducing blood sugar levels can in turn regulate insulin levels, a hormone involved in controlling blood sugar.

-1. It has been linked to better heart health, since the consumption of good fats is responsible for reduced cholesterol levels.
+• It has been linked to better heart health, since the consumption of good fats such as those derived from avocados is responsible for reduced cholesterol levels.
 High cholesterol levels endanger heart health.

-Sixty to 80 per cent of calories in any keto meal plan should be consumed via fats, 10 to 30 per cent should be from proteins, and only five per cent should come from carbohydrates.
+Sixty to eighty per cent of fats from calories in any keto meal plan should be consumed, 10 to 30 per cent of calories should be from proteins, while only 5 per cent of calories should come from carbohydrates.

 New